-Pursuant to F.S.
-1002.20 (6)(a) ; F.S.
-1002.45 (1)(2)(b); and Leon County School Board policy 2370.01, the District shall provide eligible students within its boundaries the following options for participation part-time or full-time in virtual instruction, kindergarten through grade 12:
+Pursuant to §1002.20 (6)(a); §1002.45 (1)(2)(b); and Leon County School Board policy 2370.01, the District shall provide enrolled students within its boundaries the following options for participation part-time or full-time in virtual instruction, kindergarten through grade 12:

-- 1. through courses delivered in the traditional school setting by instructional staff providing direct instruction through either virtual instruction or by blending traditional and online instruction. - 2. through enrollment in the Florida Virtual School. - 3. through enrollment with Virtual Instruction Providers approved by the Florida Department of Education. - 4. through enrollment in an online course offered by any other Florida school district. - 5. through participation in the District-operated part-time or full-time VIPs organized under F.S.
-1002.45(1).
+- 1. through courses delivered in the traditional school setting by instructional staff providing direct instruction through either virtual instruction or by blending traditional and online instruction - 2. through enrollment in the Florida Virtual School - 3. through enrollment with Virtual Instruction Providers approved by the Florida Department of Education (FLDOE) - 4. through enrollment in an online course offered by any other Florida school district - 5. through participation in the District-operated part-time or full-time VIPs organized under §1002.45(1).